pfknight8/Practicum_Portuguese/Gramática/participles_gerunds.md

 ### Replacing the Conjunction And (e)

-In Portuguese, the gerund can be used to connect to coordinated clauses in place of 'and' ('e').
+In Portuguese, the present participle can be used to connect two coordinated clauses in place of 'and' ('e').
 In this funtion, it can also take on the dual task of serving one of the adverbial functions listed above, particularily the time one.

 For example:
 "Você vai sair para jantar, dormindo eles em casa." = "You're going out to dinner, while they sleep at home."